 Within six months of their initial employment, mandatory reporters will take a two-hour training course involving the identification and reporting of child abuse, or submit evidence they've taken the course within the previous three years.
-After July 1, 2019, employees who have previously taken mandatory reporter training will be required to take the two-hour training course before the expiration of their current training certificate.
 Once the training course has been taken, the certificate will remain valid for three years.
-Employees who have taken the post-July 1, 2019 two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.
+Employees who have taken the two-hour training course will take the one-hour follow-up training course every three years and prior to the expiration of their certificate.

-NOTE: All mandatory reporter training certificates issued prior to July 1, 2019 remain effective for five years.
+NOTE: All mandatory reporter training certificates issued prior to July 1, 2019_a remain effective for five years.
 Once this certificate expires, subsequent training certificates will be valid for three years.

-NOTE: For more information, please visit the "Report Abuse and Fraud" section of the Iowa Department of Human Services' website, located at http://dhs.iowa.gov/report-abuse-and-fraud.
+NOTE: For more information, please visit the "Report Abuse and Fraud" section of the Iowa Department of Human Services website, located at http://dhs.iowa.gov/report-abuse-and-fraud.

 NOTE: Please remember there are two types of reporters identified in Iowa law: mandatory reporters and permissive reporters.
 Mandatory reporters are those individuals who are required by law to report suspected incidents of child abuse when they become aware of such incidents within the scope of their employment or professional responsibilities.
 Permissive reporters are not required by law to report abuse, but may choose to report to the Iowa Department of Human Services.
-While all licensed school employees, teachers, coaches and paraeducators are mandatory reporters within the scope of their profession, they are considered permissive reporters outside the scope of their profession.
+While all licensed school employees, teachers, coaches, and paraeducators are mandatory reporters within the scope of their profession, they are considered permissive reporters outside the scope of their profession.

-Legal Reference: Iowa Code §§ 232.67-.77; 232A; 235A; 280.17
+Legal Reference: Iowa Code §§ 232.67-.77; 232A; 235A; 280.17 441 I.A.C.

-441 I.A.C.
 9.2; 155; 175.